Student Visa for Italy. Step-by-Step Guide to study in Milan

 Once your visa has been approved, please note that no refunds will be given.

-Once you arrive in Italy, you need to go the nearest post office and fill in the postal kit for the residence permit withing 8 days of your arrival.
+Once you arrive in Italy, you’ll need to visit the nearest post office within 8 days to fill in the postal kit for your residence permit.

 In case the visa application is refused, we provide the refund except for a 250 € of administrative fee once we receive the original visa refusal letter officially signed by the Italian embassy/consulate.